As lines have blurred in viewing screens and audience appetites, so too have the lines blurred between the players in the production funding sector.

 In both cases Rights Stuff assists with negotiations between stakeholders including the complexities around windows and rights, both locally and internationally.

 If carefully handled, this crossover can lead to great creative and business opportunities for producers.
-For example, If Gone with the Wind were being made today, it might not just be a 4 hour feature film, but an expanded storyworld, with possibilities for related web or mobile series, second screen apps and transmedia content.
+For example, If Gone with the Wind were being made today, it might not just be a 4 hour feature film, but an expanded storyworld, with possibilities for related web or mobile series, cross-platform apps, VR and transmedia content.
 Think “Scarlett’s Diary’’ and “Rhett’s Story’’, with related games, ebooks, historical educational backdrop programming, and the like, for dedicated fans.

 Rights Stuff works with producers to help find the right partners, funding and commercial exploitation for such extensions.
-In 2016 Rights Stuff focuses further on the emerging VR/AR content sector, working with key producers and platforms on the business side, from development through to distribution.
+In 2016 Rights Stuff started focussing further on the emerging VR/AR content sector, working with key producers and platforms on the business side, from development through to distribution, and since 2018 also for various blockchain clients in VOD and funding.